lukeherron/Sentiment/README.md

 ## Getting Started
 ### Configuration
 Each module requires configuration before launching.
 N.B.
 Application will not function without configuration.
-Configuration files must be located in the `resources` folder of each module.
+Configuration files must be located in the `resources` folder of each module with the name `vertx-config.json`.

 #### News Crawler / News Analyser / News Linker
 These three modules require a JSON configuration which resembles the following: